 How to treat a blister

 Here’s how to treat a blister.
 (I got this from a professional athletic trainer and discussed it with a doctor.
 They both agreed this was the way to do it.)
 Thread the needle with three or four centimeters of thread.
 Wipe the blistered skin and your needle with an alcohol swab.
-Puncture the blister by passing the threaded needle all the way through it from one side to the other.
+Puncture the blister at its base by passing the threaded needle all the way through it from one side to the other.
 Pull the needle off the thread, leaving the thread hanging out both sides of the blister.
 Push on the blister with the alcohol swab to drain it as much as possible.
 (The thread will keep the holes open and wick away more fluid that you don’t get with this step.)
 Put a drop or two of the antibiotic cream on the blister and cover it with the appropriate sized Band-aid.
 Cover the Band-aid with athletic tape to hold it in place as you walk.
-Finally, pour some powder on the tape to make it slip easily inside your sock.
+Finally, pour some foot powder on the tape to make it slip easily inside your sock.
 Otherwise your shoe will pull the tape and the Band-aid off pretty quickly.
 Then you have a lump of tape and bandaid in your sock.
 That’s another blister, for sure.

 Probably the blister will refill with fluid at least once or twice as you walk the next day or two.
 Repeat the process if it does.
 When the blister no longer fills up, I found the best thing to do was not cover it any longer.
 Just powder it well and put your sock right over it.
 The skin will eventually harden into a callus, which is just what you want.